-Webber finished his senior season strong with 41 tackles, 23 unassisted.
+1984 (Senior) Webber finished his senior season strong with 41 tackles, 23 unassisted.
 Weber's best game was against UCLA when he received CBS co-player-of-the-game honors.
 Weber was in on nine tackles, six unassisted including one sack.
 He broke up two passes and blocked a punt against the Bruins.
-Another highlight of Webber's season was the game against Oklahoma on November 17.
+Another highlight of Weber's season was the game against Oklahoma on November 17.
 Weber chipped in six tackles including three for losses of nine yards.

-As a junior, Weber made 34 tackles with 24 unassisted.
+1983(Junior) As a junior, Weber made 34 tackles with 24 unassisted.
 Four of those tackles for losses of 25 yards and another for a 14-yard quarterback sack.
 Weber saved his best game for the Huskers' crucial 28-21 victory vs. the University of Oklahoma when he recorded a season high six tackles, all of them unassisted and three of them for losses.
-His last tackle vs. the Sooners threw OU quarterback Danny Bradley for a three yard loss on second-and-six at the Nebraska seven with 42 seconds left.
-Other top tackle games for Webber were against Oklahoma State and Colorado.
+His last tackle vs. the Sooners threw OU quarterback Danny Bradley for a three yard loss on the second-and-six at the Nebraska seven with 42 seconds left.
+Other top tackle games for Weber were against Oklahoma State and Coloardo.

-Weber finished the season totaling 40 tackles with 26 unassisted.
+1982 (Sophomore) Weber finished the season totaling 40 tackles with 26 unassited.
 He made four tackles for losses of seven yards, and two sacks for 20 yards in losses.
-Weber also had one fumble recovery and one pass interception vs. Oklahoma State.
+Weber also had one fumble recover and interception vs. Oklahoma State.
 He led the defensive linemen with four pass breakups, three against Missouri in a 23-19 victory.
 Weber's top tackle game was against Kansas State finishing with six tackles.

-As a promising recruit, Weber started as a left end freshman team.
+1980 (Freshman) As a promising recruit, Weber started as a left end on the freshman team.
 He injured his knee mid-season and was granted an extra year of eligibility on a hardship ruling.